AdobeDocs/workfront.en/help/classic/manage-work/portfolios/portfolio-optimizer/portfolio-optimizer-overview.md

   <tr>
    <td>Net Value</td>
    <td> <p>The sum of all the Net Values of all the projects in the portfolio.
 This is visible from any tab inside a portfolio.</p> <p>For more information about how Net Value is calculated for a project, see the article <a href="../../../manage-work/projects/project-finances/calculate-net-value.md" class="MCXref xref">Calculate Net Value</a>.</p> </td>
+  </tr> <!--
+   <td class="TableStyle-TableStyle-HeaderRow-BodyB-Column1-LightGray"> Legacy Net Value</td>
-  </tr> Legacy Net Value The sum of all the Legacy Net Values of all the projects in the portfolio.
-This is visible from any tab inside a portfolio.
-You might not have access to this functionality because it is supported by Flash, which has been deprecated in most environments.
-For more information about how Net Value is calculated for a project, see the article Calculate Net Value.
+   <td class="TableStyle-TableStyle-HeaderRow-BodyA-Column1-LightGray"> <p>The sum of all the Legacy Net Values of all the projects in the portfolio.
+This is visible from any tab inside a portfolio.<br></p> <p>You might not have access to this functionality because it is supported by Flash, which has been deprecated in most environments. <br></p> <p>For more information about how Net Value is calculated for a project, see the article <a href="../../../manage-work/projects/project-finances/calculate-net-value.md" class="MCXref xref">Calculate Net Value</a>.</p> </td>
+  -->
  </tbody>
 </table>